 After being discharged from the 372nd infantry, on account of a bean shortage, smithy seeks employment.
 He finds employment at a construction site, where he helps to build a house, and soon...
 See full summary »

-Stan Laurel made quite a few short comedies for Hal Roach during the 1923-4 season, and while they tend to be fast-moving and fairly enjoyable there's something about Stan's characterization in these early films which the modern viewer is likely to find off-putting.
+Stan Laurel made quite a few short comedies for Hal Roach during the 1923-4 season, and while they tend to be amusing, fast-paced, and (usually) enjoyable there's something about Stan's characterization in these early films which the modern viewer is likely to find off-putting.
 In sharp contrast to the dull-witted, well-intentioned and lovable Stan of the best Laurel & Hardy films, the solo Stan is frenetic, sometimes obnoxious, occasionally mean-spirited, and clearly always desperate to make you laugh, traits he shared with the early Harold Lloyd.
 In a word, the solo Stan is unsympathetic.

 7 of 7 people found this review helpful.

 Was this review helpful to you?